LLFourn/secp256kfun/secp256kfun/README.md

 assert_eq!(commitment, pedersen_commit(A, &B, &r, &x));
 ```

-As a bonus, this example also shows how you don't have to design the cryptographic function around the basepoint `G` which is taken for granted in existing libraries.
+As a bonus, this example also shows how you don't have to design the cryptographic function around the basepoint `G`.
 The `pedersen_commitment` takes any `PointType`.
-When you pass in `G` which is a `BasePoint` the compiler will specialize the call so that at runtime it uses the pre-computed multiplication tables that `BasePoint`s have to accelerate the operations.
+When you pass in `G`, which is a `BasePoint`, the compiler will specialize the call so that at runtime it uses the pre-computed multiplication tables that `BasePoint`s have.

 **note: at this stage constant-time in this library means *hopefully* constant time -- there's not testing being done to check this rigorously**

 ## Other Features

--
 - Bult-in type-safe "x-only" point compression and decompression to both even y and square y points.
 - Arithmetic expression macro `g!` (used above) to clearly express group operations.
 - Nonce derivation functionality to help avoid messing this up.
-- `serde` serialization/deserialization for binary and hex for human-readable formats.
+- `serde` serialization/deserialization for binary and hex for human-readable formats (enable with `serialization` or `serialize_hex` features).

 [1]: https://github.com/bitcoin-core/secp256k1